dc232/Google_test_task/README.md

 However I have not let this deter me from attempting to complete the project.

-The runme and Ansible scripts included in this project have been desighned with Ubuntu 16.04 in mind
+The runme and Ansible scripts included in this project have been designed with Ubuntu 16.04 in mind

 ## The Requirements of Project
  - [x] HTTP accepts a GET request to https://Loadbalancer-IP-address and return {foo:bar}